NixOS/nixpkgs/pkgs/tools/typesetting/tex/texlive/UPGRADING.md

 numbers and sha512 hashes) for the selected upstream distribution.
 Then replace `tlpdb.nix` with the generated file.

+The test `pkgs.tests.texlive.tlpdb-nix` verifies that the file `tlpdb.nix` in Nixpkgs matches the one that generated from `texlive.tlpdb.xz`.

 ### Build packages locally and generate fix hashes